Skip to main content

 Autism Education Trust logo

-We work as part of a multi-disciplinary team.
-This is a friendly, supportive service comprising specialist teachers, specialist practitioners and the sensory service, and there are great opportunities for joint working and problem solving.
+We are a group of EPs, trainee EPs, senior EPs and two acting co-principal EPs, who work within the SEND Service as part of a multi-disciplinary team.
+This is a friendly, supportive service comprising of specialist teachers, specialist practitioners and the Sensory service.
+There are great opportunities for joint working and problem solving.

 We are committed to promoting inclusion and a strong voice for the child/young person.
-We achieve this through applying psychology and evidence based strategies to create change and positive outcomes for young people.
+We achieve this through applying psychology and evidence-based strategies to create change and positive outcomes for young people.
+We are committed to Cambridgeshire’s Inclusion for All approach.
+We play a key role in promoting this initiative.

-Cambridgeshire has maintained a time allocation model that is free at the point of delivery to schools and settings.
-We believe that this has a positive impact on the relationships we can form with schools and it means that no local authority maintained school or academy is without Educational Psychologist support.
-Because schools aren’t buying our service, we feel we can work collaboratively with them to identify the best ways of working and to be a critical friend when needed.
+Cambridgeshire has maintained a model of service delivery that is free at the point of delivery to schools and settings.
+We believe that this has a positive impact on the relationships we can form with schools.
+It means that no local authority maintained school or academy is without EP support.
+As schools aren’t buying our service, we feel we can work collaboratively with them to identify the best ways of working and to be a critical friend when needed.
 It also enables us to offer early intervention and training in areas identified as requiring support.
+There is also no obligation to write reports for non-statutory work.

-Our Educational Psychologists favour a number of different approaches to assessment and intervention.
+Our EPs favour a number of different approaches to assessment and intervention.
+They have autonomy to work in the way they feel fits best with their professional identity and what is best for the individual situation.
 In any of our four office bases you may see standardised, dynamic or curriculum assessments, as well as person-centred planning approaches, personal construct psychology and many others.
-With the rise in requests for statutory assessments, we are also currently piloting the writing of joint reports with occupational therapists, physiotherapists and speech and language therapists.

-We are at the forefront of understanding dyslexia / literacy difficulties in the country and our guidance has been commended by the British Dyslexia Association (BDA).
+We are at the forefront of understanding dyslexia / literacy difficulties in the country.
+Our guidance has been commended by the British Dyslexia Association (BDA).
 We use a social justice model, based on the most up to date research, and deliver an excellent training programme to support this.

 “Cambridgeshire should be commended for an excellent, evidence-based Dyslexia and Literacy Difficulties Local Offer.” - Helen Boden CEO BDA